 Resolve Data Quality, Security issue and Report performance issue.

-Provide access to end user and maintaining entire application
+Provide access to the end user and maintaining the entire application

 Assign Data Security, RPD level & UI level security to the Users.

 Provides data and tools required by users to answer questions that are important for running a part of the business for which they are responsible: